Biden and Democrats push back against Trump and Republicans’ recalcitrance over election results

 Simon Rosenberg, a Democratic strategist and founder of the think tank New Democratic Network, said the Republican response amounted to “a level of partisanship that we all hoped would recede after the election.”

 “In a few months, Joe Biden will become president, and if he does a good job, he will bring people around,” he said.
 “There is nothing we can do to control what Donald Trump and the Republicans say.
-The focus has to be now on governing well and moving beyond this rancor of the American people.”
+The focus has to be now on governing well and moving beyond this rancor for the American people.”

 Lisa Rein and Lenny Bernstein contributed to this report.